 Failure was a key interest.
 Would it break?
 Would it shatter?
 No.

-All of the components integrity remained intact.
+All of the components’ integrity remained intact.
 The push button lock eventually failed by extreme compression in minor buckling.
 Impressively – this took 600-1000 lbs of force.
-Keep in mind that the BACK UP Tools are designed to transfer 50% of body weight, this would hold a human up to double of that load.
+Keep in mind that the BACK UP Tools are designed to transfer 50% of body weight, and this would hold a human up to double that load.

 Conservatively, we’ve easily rated the BACK UP Tools for up to 375 lbs.

-We know that the tools will not just be used 90 degree vertical, but must flex to different angles with dynamic use.
+We know that the tools will not just be used in a 90-degree vertical position but must flex to different angles with dynamic use.
 The tools were run through this modeling.
-The results were that the Arms integrity would remain intact allowing up to 9 inches of bend before failure.
-This is a considerable range well out of normal use and allows the user confidence and awareness of dynamic pressure.
+The results showed that the Arms’ integrity would remain intact, allowing up to 9 inches of bend before failure.
+This is a considerable range well outside normal use and allows the user confidence and awareness of dynamic pressure.

-The engineers who tested the tools were blown away at its performance and the integrity of the tools.
+The engineers who tested the tools were blown away by their performance and the integrity of the tools.
 We are enthralled by the performance – but not surprised.
-We know every detail of quality required for industrial use and inclusion to accomodate different bodies and different applications at work.
+We know every detail of quality required for industrial use and inclusion to accommodate different bodies and different applications at work.

 Proud of our tools built for trade workers – by trade workers.